Arusha Coffee Lodge: Our full report

 Most people stay at Arusha Coffee Lodge for just one night, using it is as a convenient stop at the start or end of their safari.
 It would be unusual for us to suggest a stop here of more than one night.

-However, if you stay for longer then the Coffee Lodge can arrange activities for you, whist you are here.
+However, if you stay for longer then the Coffee Lodge can arrange activities for you, while you are here.
 There are options to take a taxi to some of the nearby curio emporiums, though more intrepid travellers might like to haggle for goods in the Maasai market in Arusha town.
 The Coffee Lodge can also arrange for you to visit a local village with a guide.
 Or you can simply lounge around the lovely swimming pool if you need some time for sheer relaxation.

 Food & drink

-Usual board basis: Half Board
+- Half Board

 Lunch is usually served in Arusha Coffee Lodge's lovely gardens.
-There is a large à la carte menu to choose from which includes a variety of international dishes such as lasagna, burgers and chips, sandwiches, grilled chicken and pizzas.
-When we were last at the Coffee Lodge we found the food to be rather greasy and salty.
-Considering it is frequently visited by expats and locals as a favourite place for lunch – we expected it to be better.
+There is a large à la carte menu to choose from which includes a variety of international dishes such as lasagne, burgers and chips, sandwiches, grilled chicken and pizzas.
+We helped ourselves from a very tasty and wide-ranging buffet that included lots of vegetarian options and local dishes as well as familiar items.

 Dinner is a more formal 3-course set menu served in doors in the dining room.

-Attitude towards children: Children are welcome at Arusha Coffee Lodge.
+- Children are welcome at Arusha Coffee Lodge.

-Generally recommended for children: Yes
+- Generally recommended for children

-Notes: Arusha Coffee Lodge has a special play area for children, a swimming pool and wide open lawns.
+- Arusha Coffee Lodge has a special play area for children, a swimming pool and wide open lawns.
 It is a great spot for kids.